-The remedial action objective (RAO) identified for the site is to mitigate surface water sheens related to crude oil from the Pegasus Pipeline, to the extent practicable.
+The remedial action objective (RAO) identified for the site is to mitigate surface water sheens related to the crude oil release from the Pegasus Pipeline, to the extent practicable.
 Based on the remedial alternatives evaluation described in Section 12 (and further detailed in Appendix N), the two highest-scoring alternatives are Alternatives 4 and 3.
-It is proposed that Alternative 4, which uses a combination of targeted removal in the Inlet Channel and reactive capping in the Open Water Area, be implemented to meet the site RAO.
+It is proposed that Alternative 4, which uses a combination of targeted removal in the Inlet Channel, reactive capping in the Open Water Area, and targeted in-situ amendment placement in the Heavily Vegetated Area be implemented to meet the site RAO.
 After approval of this report, the following activities are proposed for design and implementation of the remedial action:

-- Conduct a pre-design study to confirm and design the preferred remedial alternative approach, support the permitting of the preferred remedial alternative, and to confirm and refine the mitigation area.
+- Conduct a pre-design study to confirm and refine the mitigation areas, verify the preferred remedial approach, and support the permitting of the preferred remedial alternative.
 Details of the pre-design study are provided in Appendix O. - Develop a Mitigation Action Plan, which will include results of the pre-design study and the design for the preferred remedial alternative.
-The Mitigation Action Plan will include the following: - Pre-design sampling results - Basis of design, design drawings, and specifications - Implementation methods and approach - Construction quality assurance plan - Proposed restoration activities (pending coordination with the permitting agencies) - Construction schedule - Apply and obtain the required permits and authorizations from state and federal agencies. - Construct and implement the remedial action.
+The Mitigation Action Plan will include the following: - Pre-design sampling results - Basis of design, design drawings, and specifications - Implementation methods and approach - Construction quality assurance plan - Proposed restoration activities (pending coordination with the permitting agencies) - Construction schedule - Apply and obtain the required permits and authorizations from state and federal agencies.

+• Construct and implement the remedial action.

 Concurrent with the development of the Mitigation Action Plan, the permitting process will be initiated.
 Implementation of the preferred remedial alternative will require permits and authorizations from state and federal agencies, as detailed in Appendix N. A U.S. Army Corps of Engineers (USACE) Individual Permit will likely be required, which would include a 404(b)(1) Alternatives Analysis and a preliminary wetland delineation.
 In addition, an individual National Pollution Discharge Elimination System permit from ADEQ may be required.
 Pre-application coordination with the USACE and ADEQ will be necessary to facilitate timely review during the permitting process.
-It is anticipated that obtaining permits and authorizations for the preferred alternative will take a minimum of 120 days after USACE and ADEQ receive the application.
+It is anticipated that obtaining permits and authorizations for the preferred alternative will take an estimated 120 days or more after USACE and ADEQ receive the application.